jairjunior/SEATEN-Inventory/README.md

 ### ACCESS TOKEN
 For every HTTP request, to access the routes of the application, it will be requested by the server a token for validating the user access permission.

-There is a middleware in each route of this application controlling the access by checking each of the HTTP requests received looking for a token.
+There is a middleware setted for controlling the client access by checking each of the HTTP requests received looking for a token.
 If it's found, the algorithm will then validate weather the token is valid.
 If it's is not found, the application will request the user to log in.

 The header of the HTTP request must contain a field called "Authentication" carrying as its value the token provided after authentication.